namitdeb739/tp/docs/DeveloperGuide.md

     1. Test case: `add givenN/ John familyN/ Doe phone/ 12345678 email/ johnd@example.com address/ John street, block 123, #01-01 S123456`<br>
        Expected: No tenant is added as `12345678` is an invalid phone number.
 Error details are shown in the status message.

+### Archiving a tenant

+1. Archiving a tenant

+    1. Prerequisites: List all tenants using the `list` command.
+Multiple tenants in the list.

+    1. Test case: `archive 1`<br>
+       Expected: First tenant is archived and is now in the archived list.
+A success message is displayed.

+    1. Test case: `archive 0`<br>
+       Expected: No tenant is archived as `0` is an invalid index.
+Error details are shown in the status message.

+### Unarchiving a tenant

+1. Unarchiving a tenant

+    1. Prerequisites: Toggle to the archived list view using the `togglearchive` command.
+Ensure at least one tenant is archived.

+    1. Test case: `unarchive 1`<br>
+       Expected: First tenant in the archived list is unarchived and is now in the active list.
+A success message is displayed.

+    1. Test case: `unarchive 0`<br>
+       Expected: No tenant is unarchived as `0` is an invalid index.
+Error details are shown in the status message.

+### Toggling between active and archived views

+1. Toggling between active and archived views

+    1. Prerequisites: Have at least one archived tenant.

+    1. Test case: `togglearchive`<br>
+       Expected: View changes from active list to archived list or vice versa.
+A success message is displayed.

 ### Editing a tenant

 1. Editing a tenant's details